githarshp/PY4DS-ALLGISTS-HARSH/PY4DS-Readme.md

-# Python for Data Science Completed Exercise Series by Harsh (All Gists)
+# Python for Data Science Completed Exercise Series by Harsh (All Gists) - Cognitive Class

 Python for Data Science Series [Completed Notebook Exercise Series by Harsh Patel]